zubeir-adan/Bookvault/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_general_ci;

 -- Create the want-to-read table
-CREATE TABLE `want-to-read` (
+CREATE TABLE want-to-read (
     id INT(11) NOT NULL AUTO_INCREMENT,
     user_id INT(11) NOT NULL,
-    book_img VARCHAR(200) NOT NULL,
+    book-img VARCHAR(200) NOT NULL,
-    book_title VARCHAR(200) NOT NULL,
+    book-title VARCHAR(200) NOT NULL,
-    book_author VARCHAR(200) NOT NULL,
+    book-author VARCHAR(200) NOT NULL,
-    book_date VARCHAR(200) NOT NULL,
+    book-date VARCHAR(200) NOT NULL,
     timestamp TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP,
     PRIMARY KEY (id),
     INDEX (user_id)
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_general_ci;

-## Usage
+Usage

-1. **Admin Panel:**

-   - To access the admin panel, go to `http://localhost/Bookvault/admin`.
+Admin Panel:

+Access the admin panel at http://localhost/Bookvault/admin.
-   - Use the admin credentials to log in and manage the application.
+Log in with admin credentials to manage the application.

-2. **User Registration and Login:**
+User Registration and Login:

-   - Users can register for an account and log in to manage their book lists.
+Users can register for an account and log in to manage their book lists.

-3. **Managing Books:**
+Managing Books:

-   - Users can add books to their favorite list, mark books as read, and add books they want to read.
+Users can add books to their favorite list, mark books as read, and add books they want to read.

-## Contributing
+Contributing
 To contribute to Bookvault, follow these steps:

-1. Fork the repository.
+Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
+Create a new branch (git checkout -b feature-branch).
-3. Make your changes and commit them (`git commit -m 'Add feature'`).
+Make your changes and commit them (git commit -m 'Add feature').
-4. Push to the branch (`git push origin feature-branch`).
+Push to the branch (git push origin feature-branch).
-5. Create a new Pull Request.
+Create a new Pull Request.

-## License
+License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.

----

-This README provides a comprehensive guide for new users and developers to set up and contribute to the Bookvault project.
+This README provides a comprehensive guide for setting up, using, and contributing to the Bookvault project.
 If you have any additional details or specific instructions, feel free to include them.